Auxiliary iterative schemes for the discrete operators on de Rham complex: Numerical experiments

 The numerical experiments involve many cases including two different operators, both source and eigenvalue problems, two different domains.
-Moreover, the multigrid method acts both as an independent solver itself and a preconditioner in the Conjugate Gradient (CG) method.
+Moreover, the multigrid method acts both as an independent solver itself and a preconditioner in iterative solvers.
 To guarantee all these cases to converge, we choose symmetric Gauss-Seidel method as the smoother and set the number of smoothing iteration to $ 5 $ uniformly, even though the these settings are not optimal for every case.
 We generate the SAIT preconditioner based on the triangular factors of the standard ILU(0) factorization.
 We also take a uniform setting for the parameters in Algorithm \ref{SAIT_Thr}, say SAIT$(0.05, 10)$.

-We use the Locally Optimal Block Preconditioned Conjugate Gradient methd (LOBPCG) \cite{knyazev2001toward} as the basic solver to compute the first $ 20 $ eigenvalues of the auxiliary eigenvalue problems.
-We compute $ 25 $ eigenvalue in actual computations to make the solver stabler.
+We use the Locally Optimal Block Preconditioned Conjugate Gradient method (LOBPCG) \cite{knyazev2001toward} as the eigensolver to compute the first $ 20 $ eigenvalues of the auxiliary eigenvalue problems.
+We compute $ 25 $ eigenvalues in actual computations to make the solver stabler.
 When the errors of first $ 20 $ numerical eigenvalue reach the error criterion, we stop the iteration.

 The errors of the linear equations and generalized matrix eigenvalue problems are set as

 respectively.
 Here, $ \nm{\cdot}_{\mcM_k} $ denotes the norm with respect to $ \mcM_k $, that is

 The stop criterion is set to $ 10^{-8} $ for all the numerical experiments.